23 Jul Solidarity Bunting – Craftivism for Kids

 We think that parents and kids will really enjoy this fun and inexpensive diy bunting project, which also gets kids thinking about how they can be in solidarity with people to improve our world.

 We ran this workshop for Also Festival as well as for House of Fairytales at Winterville using this solidaritiy craftivism bunting project and the children (6years and up) loved it!
 The parents really enjoyed it too and we were shocked when the tent at Also Festival went silent whilst 50 children were really focusing on their stitching and writing.
+The project will launched as a new craftivism kit in June 2017!

 Why Choose the word Solidarity?